 Finally, you can find the above guidance in 90 Missile Wing Instruction 40-106.
 Please feel free to share this with your personnel and contact MSgt Rolon, at 773-4082 with any questions.

 Youth Programs, located at the Youth Center, 1755 Piute Drive includes an accredited Before and After School and Summer Day Camp for ages 5-12, an Open Recreation Program for ages 9-12 and 13-18 on weekdays, and a diverse Sports Program.

 The Before and After School and Summer Day Camp Programs offer a variety of social and instructional activities in a state of the art center.
 As a National Afterschool Association accredited program, we place the highest priority on each child’s health, safety, social development and academic support in our School Age program.
 Children have the opportunity to work with computers, do homework, and participate in organized activities.
 Youth are offered a chance to explore new places and ideas, develop new skills, build friendships and have fun!

-The Teen Center, located at 6205 Randall Ave., serves ages 13-18 and/or those currently enrolled in 7th grade.
+The Youth Annex, located at 6205 Randall Ave., serves ages 9-18 and/or those currently enrolled in 7th grade.
 Activities and special events include movie critics club, karaoke, community service projects, lock-ins, contests, fine arts programs and a pleasant environment for hanging out with friends.
 Field trips and special camps such as dance, music, and movie making expand the horizons of our teens.

 As a benefactor of the Combined Federal Campaign and United Way of Cheyenne, Youth Programs strive to offer the best in leisure time activities for family members.
 Parent participation is always welcome and encouraged.